gitblit/fathom/fathom-site/docs/eventbus.md

 }
 ```

-Your *subscriber* object needs to have the Eventbus injected so that it can register itself.
+In this example we inject the Eventbus into our *subscriber* object so that it can register itself.

 ```java
 @Singleton